Kaaz/DiscordBot/readme.md

 Management of roles & general permissions
 You can give users the ability to self-assign roles.

+Note:
+self-assignable roles are not created by emily!
+To add an assignable role, you'll first have to add that role though discord.

 Users can get/remove their own roles with the `getrole` command

 Accessible though: roleadmin, ra